WEDDING PLANNING

 Like a cummerbund, you’d only need to wear a low-cut vest (or "waistcoat") at black tie events.
 Low-cut vests are viewed as more formal and are cut lower in the front than a typical suit vest to show off your tuxedo shirt’s bib and button studs if you're wearing them.

-Shop Vests ➝
+Shop Tuxedo Vests ➝

 Go back to Table of Contents